LizenzFass78851/softwareupdaterscript2/README.md

 # Out NOW - The XL variant
 There is now the optional additional script softwareupdaterXL.bat.
 - The difference is that the XL variant now installs more software than just firefox or the reader dc silent.
-- The silent install is supported according to the same principle as explained above: Firefox, Thunderbird, Adobe Reader DC also in the exe variant, Libreoffice, vlc, xmedia recode, furmark, ccleaner, virtualdj, Macrium Reflect, dumo, sumo
+- The silent install is supported according to the same principle as explained above: Firefox, Thunderbird, Adobe Reader DC also in the exe variant, Libreoffice, vlc, xmedia recode, furmark, ccleaner, virtualdj, Macrium Reflect, Microsoft Edge, dumo, sumo